dcardosos/douglacardoso.github.io/_posts/2021-05-16-data-cleaning.md

-# Data Cleaning annotations - Kaggle/Data Camp
+---
+layout: post
+title:  "Data Cleaning"
+author: "Douglas Cardoso"
+date:   2021-05-16 00:00:00
+---

-# Handling missing values
+## Handling missing values
-## How many data points do we  have?
+# How many data points do we  have?

 ```python
 import pandas as pd